nidhisahani-glitch/VOSCO-SUBMISSION/README.md

-# Natural Language to SQL for CSV Files (LM Studio)
+# Natural Language to SQL (LM Studio) - NLP-QUERY-HUB

 A simple **Streamlit** web app that lets you upload a CSV file and ask questions in plain English.
 The app converts your request into a SQL query automatically and shows results.
 Everything runs locally—no database setup required.